mentallyinspired/take-my-form/README.md

 ## How to run it
 Take My Form is currently in beta (it works as intended).
-Create a docker image out of it, or run it in python venv with uvicorn.
+Run it in python venv with uvicorn.
+Dockerfile isn't done yet.

 ### Config
 Add your SMTP config to the `config.ini` file